mjcaisse/cppnow-website/src/pages/announcements/_posts/2019-12-16-2020-CfS.md

 #### Tool vendors

 We actively encourage tool vendors and ISP’s to submit proposals about products related to Boost and C++ (compilers, libraries, tools, _etc_).
-(We discourge proposals about marketing, but are always interested in technology and its applications.)
+(We discourage proposals about marketing, but are always interested in technology and its applications.)

 ### Session Formats